This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 On 22 December 2025, the legislator submitted a draft bill to implement the Directive, together with its explanatory memorandum, to the Dutch House of Representatives.

-On 13 January 2026, the draft bill was discussed in the Dutch House of Representatives during which the procedural steps and order of business were established.
+On 13 January 2026, the draft bill was discussed in the Committee for Economic Affairs of the Dutch House of Representatives during which the procedural steps and order of business were established.

 Next steps and timing

-If accepted, the draft bill will be implemented by Royal Decree.
+If accepted, the draft bill will enter into force by a date to be published by Royal Decree.

 Legislative documents